aaa123git/cotk/README.md

 ```

-**note**: If you want to know more about ``Dataloader``, please refer to [docs of dataloader](https://thu-coai.github.io/cotk_docs/index.html#model-zoo).
+**note**: If you want to know more about data loader, please refer to [dataloader docs](https://thu-coai.github.io/cotk_docs/index.html#model-zoo).

 ### Metrics

-We found there are different versions of the same metric in different papers,
+We found there are different versions of the same metric in released codes on Github,
-which leads to **unfair comparison between models**.
+which leads to unfair compare between models.
 For example, whether considering
 ``unk``, calculating the mean of NLL across sentences or tokens in
-``perplexity`` may introduce huge differences.
+``perplexity`` may introduce **an error of several times** and **extremely** harm the evaluation.

-We provide a unified implementation for metrics, where ``hashvalue`` is provided for
+We provide unified metrics implementation for all models.
+The metric object
-checking whether the same data is used.
-The metric object receives mini-batches.
+receives data in batch.

 ```python
     >>> import cotk.metric